E-State-Mate/ParPo/parpo-profile/README.md

 ##  Current Works-in-Progress

-The current version of the project is missing some key features, which will be added as development continues:
+The current version of this project is the publicly visible demo for ParPo.
+In future iterations, we are planning to:

-    -   Replayability of previous levels (still need to figure out implementation)
+    -   Fully containerize app to deploy on K8s
-    -   Strike out clues in correctly completed rows
+    -   Improved error handling for edge cases to allow easier scaling of functionality later
-    -   Add color to post-game pixel picture
+    -   Finish updating profile section to separate user lists by company
-    -   Improved analytics and game tracking on back-end
+    -   Add company specific log in to have defined different views by logged in organizations.

 ##  How to Use This Project